 In addition to the protection values shown in the table, following are the measured PTF values (i.e. the pressure that can be felt through the material).

 10 J = Rising trot

 30 J = Jumping

 40 J = Impact on landing after jump

-Under pressure from 5J to 25J, the leading functional pads exhibited from 123% to 329% more PTF (peak force - the pressure one can feel through the material) than the Invictus pad.
+Under pressure from 5J to 25J, the materials of the leading functional pads showed from 123% to 329% more PTF.

 Under pressure from 25J to 40J, up to 123% more PTF was measured compared to the Invictus Pad.

 Our tests showed that high quality memory foam pads can provide good protection.
 However, they are considerably thicker, and that brings problems such as excessive movement and potential change in the optimal saddle position, as well as a less ideal heat and moisture management.
 In addition to better pressure dispersion, the Invictus pad also provides optimal support for the saddle position.
 It convinces on all points, from performance to ergonomically correct design.

 Normal gel could only be tested to 20J.
 With greater pressure it bottomed out.
 The oil-based gel performed better, but had to be pulled from testing at 30J as it bottomed out as well.
 With gel pads, one must also keep in mind that this material is extremely unstable on the horse's back, because it moves not only horizontally but also laterally.
 The horse uses the back muscles to balance itself.
 It already compensates for movements of rider and saddle.
 Therefore, an interface between saddle and horseback should be as stable as possible.